billkarsh/SpikeGLX/Markdown/UserManual.md

 * The results of imec headstage sample rate calibration.
 * The results of NI device sample rate calibration.
+* Your settings choices for each probe.
+* Your settings choices for each Onebox.

+>**Do keep (transplant) the `_Calibration` subfolder when you upgrade SpikeGLX!**

 #### Remote Command Servers

-Upon first launch SpikeGLX configures its **Remote Command** server and **Gate/Trigger** server with a local-host (loopback) address.
-Also, the Command server is disabled for security.
-You only need to think about these settings if you intend to use the remote control features over a network.
-In that case you need to visit their settings dialogs under the `Options` menu.
-In most cases, clicking the `My Address` button will set an appropriate interface (IP address) value, and you'll probably never need to alter the default port and timeout values.
+SpikeGLX contains two TCP/IP command servers:

+* A general purpose **Remote Command** server that is accessed by our provided command APIs: {MATLAB-SDK, CPP-SDK}.

+* A legacy **Gate/Trigger** server that supports an early stimulation application called StimGL.
+The server is retained for backward compatibility but its gate/trigger operations have been added into the general server via the `TriggerGT` API command.

+Upon first launch SpikeGLX configures both servers with a local-host (loopback) address.
+The severs are initially disabled for security.
+To enable scriptability use the server settings dialogs under the `Options` menu.
+Click `My Address` to set an appropriate interface (IP address).
+We recommend keeping the default port and timeout values.

 >Note: If your SpikeGLX address was assigned by a DNS service, it might change if other machines are added or removed on the network.
 Just click